 At Kaplan University, they used a sleazy technique dubbed “Guerrilla Registration” to enroll thousands of students in online classes they never took, without their consent, and sometimes even after they tried to withdraw from the university, and then charged them for the classes.
 As a result, some students incurred debts of thousands of dollars for classes they never took.
 The longer students are enrolled, the more financial aid dollars the university receives from the federal government.

-.
+A group representing for-profit colleges sued the Education Department on Friday to block new rules relating to how the schools pay recruiters and how they represent themselves to prospective students.
 The suit was filed by The Association of Private Sector Colleges and Universities and represents 1,400 for-profit schools, including Kaplan.
 The rules would prohibit schools from paying recruiters based solely on how many students they enroll and strengthen federal authority to punish schools that engage in deceptive marketing.
 The suit seeks to halt these regulations.